meschansky/tempmail/README.rst

 Usage
 -----

-Before you can use this, you need to get api key from https://rapidapi.com/Privatix/api/temp-mail.
+Before you can use this, you need to get an API key from https://rapidapi.com/Privatix/api/temp-mail.

-So create an account on Mashape and get the Mashape Api Key
+So create an account on RapidAPI and get the RapidAPI Key for the Temp Mail API.

 Get all emails from given email login and domain::

-    from tempMail2 import TempMail
+    from tempmail2 import TempMail

-    tm = TempMail(api_key='apikey', login='denis', domain='@gnail.pw')
+    tm = TempMail(api_key='apikey', login='denis', domain='@cevipsa.com')
-    print tm.get_mailbox()  # list of emails in denis@gnail.pw
+    print(tm.get_mailbox())  # list of emails in denis@cevipsa.com

 Generate email address and get emails from it::

-    from tempMail2 import TempMail
+    from tempmail2 import TempMail

     tm = TempMail(api_key='apikey')
-    email = tm.get_email_address()  # v5gwnrnk7f@gnail.pw
+    email = tm.get_email_address()  # v5gwnrnk7f@cevipsa.com
-    print tm.get_mailbox(email)  # list of emails
+    print(tm.get_mailbox(email))  # list of emails